Wach-E/As-Challenge/Task-1/README.md

 # Task-1 Challenge:
 - Install a postgresql database with Helm Chart
-- Take care all needed the persistent disk.
+- Take care of all the needed persistent disk.
-- write down your chart files and bash commands.
+- Document your chart files and bash commands.

 Cloud platform: **Amazon Web Services (AWS)**. <br>
 Region: **ap-southeast-1**. <br>